Extending Aura

 1. Add timing constant

-In internal/injector/injector.go, add to the Timing enum.
-Add to AllTimings slice.
+internal/injector/injector.go — add to the Timing enum and AllTimings slice.

 2. Add timing name

-In internal/injector/registry.go, add to the timingNames map (maps Timing → display string).
+internal/injector/registry.go — add to timingNames (maps Timing → display string).

 3. Define typed injection struct and checker interface (typed timings only)

-If the timing carries a modification field (like Request, Output, Compaction), add in internal/injector/injector.go:
+internal/injector/injector.go — add if the timing carries a modification field (like Request, Output, Compaction):

 type MyTimingInjection struct {